YuntianChen/SGA-PDE/README.md

     num = 20 # the population of each generation is 20.

-    depth= 4 # the maximum tree depth hyperparameter to constrain the number of nesting calculations in each function term.
+    depth = 4 # the maximum tree depth hyperparameter to constrain the number of nesting calculations in each function term.

+    width = 5 # the maximum forest width hyperparameter to constrain the number of function terms in the PDE.

+    p_var = 0.5 # The probability of generating a node as an operand (leaf node) instead of an operator is 0.5.

+    p_mute = 0.3 # The probability of mutation at each node is 0.3.

+    p_cro = 0.5 # The probability of crossover between different function terms in two PDE is 0.5.

+    p_rep = 1 # The probability of regenerating a term to replace the original term in the PDE.

+    sga_run = 100 # the maximum generation is set to 100.